kk-src/azure-postgresql-mcp/README.md

         }
     }
     ```
+    Note: Here, the MCP Server connects to Azure Database for PostgreSQL using PostgreSQL authentication.
+To connect using Microsoft Entra authentication instead, refer to [these instructions](##using-microsoft-entra-authentication-method).
 3. Restart the Claude Desktop app.
 4. Upon restarting, you should see a hammer icon at the bottom of the input box.
 Selecting this icon will display the tools provided by the MCP Server.